 - that animals shouldn’t be eaten at all,

-- that it’s very much worth while, to stop common activities like using alcoholic drinks and tabacco-products as well as watching moving cameraproducts,
+- that it’s very much worth while, to stop common activities like using alcoholic drinks and tabacco-products as well as to limit watching moving cameraproducts as much as possible,

 in 1985 he found out, how great it is, to stop eating plants.